Kemathen warrior: Temporal and biographical classification

-The Kemethan warrior served in the late Roman army, returned to the border region north of the Danube and was buried there around 100 years before the Baiuwaren were even mentioned.
+The Kemethan warrior served in the late Roman army, returned to the border region north of the Danube and was buried there around 100 years before the Bavarians appear in the historical record.
 The warrior grave in Kemathen is the first body grave to be found by the Friedenhain group in Bavaria.
 However, whether the Friedenhain group is the origin of the Bavarians is a traditional hypothesis that is being questioned by modern research.

-Presentation of the excavation finds In order to present the excavation finds, the Roman and Bavarian Museum was founded at kipfenberg Castle.
+Presentation of the excavation finds In order to present the excavation finds, the Roman and Bavarian Museum was founded at Kipfenberg Castle.
 Since 1999 it has been showing the original finds and the reconstructed skeleton from the warrior grave in Kemathen as well as a true-to-original replica of the grave complex.
 In addition, excavation finds from the area of the Böhming Roman fort and a model of this fort are shown in the museum.